Jefferson County predicts up to $35 billion in climate-related damage through 2050

-Jefferson County officials just sounded a $35 billion warning bell when it comes to addressing climate change.
+Jefferson County officials just sounded a $35 billion warning bell when it comes to tackling climate change.

 That's $35 billion over the next 28 years, according to a Thursday news release announcing the plan's final approval.

-But according to the text of the draft plan, available on the county’s website www.jeffco.us, anticipated annual economic damages for three categories — drought, floods and fires in Jefferson County — range from $210,000 on the low end for drought to $54 million on the high end for wildfires.
+According to the text of the draft plan, which is available on the county’s website at www.jeffco.us, the anticipated annual economic damages for three categories — drought, floods and fires in Jefferson County — range from $210,000 on the low end for drought to $54 million on the high end for wildfires.

 Jefferson County Commissioners approved what they say is a "first-of-its-kind in the nation" climate action plan that takes a comprehensive look at life in the county through the lens of climate change and equity, calling climate change a “critical priority.”

 “We have a single mission: To protect and hand on the planet to the next generation.
-Today, I am excited we are finally putting the “action” in the Climate Action Plan,” said Commissioner Andy Kerr in the release.
+Today, I am excited we are finally putting the “action” in the Climate Action Plan,” Commissioner Andy Kerr said in in the news release.

-The Jefferson County Sustainability Commission, formed in 2014, lead the effort to create and adopt the county’s first climate-specific resolution declaring climate change a county priority, according the release.
+The Jefferson County Sustainability Commission, formed in 2014, led the effort to create and adopt the county’s first climate-specific resolution declaring climate change a county priority, according the release.

-“To prevent the worst impacts of climate change, we must support and contribute to the global reduction of GHG (greenhouse gases) emission,” according to the plan.
+“To prevent the worst impacts of climate change, we must support and contribute to the global reduction of GHG (greenhouse gases) emission,” the plan says.
 “Simultaneously, we must bolster the resiliency of our community members to withstand the impacts of climate change and focus on those who will bear the greatest impacts of and are least able to combat those impacts.”

 County officials are looking to the federal government for funding, Fleming said.